pcabrales/prototwin-pet/README.md

 ```

 You will also need:
-- CUDA Toolkit 12.4 or higher
+- CUDA Toolkit 12.3 or higher.
+It may work with lower versions, but it has only been tested with 12.3 and 12.4.
 - matRad software:
     - The code currently works only with MatRad treatment planning
     - Install from the [official site](https://e0404.github.io/matRad/)